greyvest/VR_FINAL/README.md

 To select units, point at the sky with the controller, pull the index trigger, and drag across any blue (friendly) units that you want to select.
 After that, release the trigger, and those units are now selected.

 To direct units to move to a given location, simply point at that location AFTER selecting units, and pull the hand trigger (the lower trigger).
+Units will automatically attack any enemy (red) units within range.

 To filter out units during selection, use the A/X and B/Y face buttons.
 Pressing any of these face buttons will toggle on/off the unit filtering, according to the following guid: